crowdfightcovid19/req-550-Syria/docs/PressRelease.md

 ### Protecting refugee camps from COVID-19: the case of NW Syria

-_Empowering the crowd: Feasible strategies to minimize the spread of COVID-19 in high-density informal settlements_

 Over one million people living as refugees in about 1,000 camps in the north-western region of Syria are especially vulnerable to the coronavirus pandemic.